-2 Adjusted Earnings is a non-GAAP financial measure.
+6 Adjusted Earnings is a non-GAAP financial measure.
 See "Terminology and Non-GAAP & Other Financial Measures."

-Basic and diluted earnings per share were \$0.12 in the first quarter of 2022, compared to \$0.13 in 2021.
-Adjusted Earnings Per Share was \$0.12 and \$0.17 in the first quarter of 2022 and 2021, respectively.
-In addition to the impacts of changes in Net Income and Adjusted Earnings discussed above, the basic weighted average shares outstanding at the end of first quarter of 2022 was higher by 656,364 common shares issued in connection with the Dagmar acquisition in September 2021.
+Basic and diluted earnings per share were \$0.38 for the first six months of 2022, compared to \$0.39 for the same period in 2021.
+Adjusted Earnings Per Share was \$0.28 and \$0.45 for the first six months of 2022 and 2021, respectively.
+In addition to the impacts of changes in Net Income and Adjusted Earnings discussed above, the basic weighted average shares outstanding year-to-date for 2022 was higher by 656,364 common shares issued in connection with the Dagmar acquisition in September 2021.

-Adjusted EBITDA1 in the first quarter of 2022 was \$17.8 million compared to \$21.0 million recorded in the first quarter of 2021.
-The \$3.2 million year-over year decrease was consistent with the increased revenues and gross profit being offset by reductions in income from equity accounted investments and growth-related increases in general and administrative expenses, as discussed above.
-Adjusted EBITDA Margin was 3.8% and 4.7% in the first quarter of 2022 and 2021, respectively.
-Both Adjusted EBITDA and Adjusted EBITDA margin in the first quarter of 2021 include the positive impact of CEWS recoveries totalling \$11.2 million recorded in costs of construction and general and administrative expenses.
+Adjusted EBITDA7 for the six months ended June 30, 2022 was \$39.3 million compared to \$51.2 million recorded in the comparable period of 2021.
+The \$11.8 million year-over year decrease was consistent with the decrease in gross profit, reductions in income from equity accounted investments and growth-related increases in general and administrative expenses, as discussed above, and includes positive Adjusted EBITDA contributions from Dagmar, acquired in September 2021.
+Adjusted EBITDA Margin was 3.7% and 5.1% for the first six months of 2022 and 2021, respectively.
+In 2021, year-to-date Adjusted EBITDA and Adjusted EBITDA margin include the impact of CEWS recoveries that helped offset the impacts of pandemic-related project delays and additional costs totalling \$20.1 million recorded in costs of construction and general and administrative expenses.
 No similar recoveries were recorded in 2022.